carblue/acos5/info/design_rationale_sym.md

 2. The implementation is limited to support only
    - AES, as its the only sym. algo registered with PKCS#11 currently.
      (e.g. the blocksize 16 is hardcoded),  and impl. is limited to
    - C_EncryptInit, C_Encrypt, C_DecryptInit, C_Decrypt.
-(C_UnwrapKey, C_UnwrapKey are already supported by OpenSC, thanks to Hannu Honkanen)
+(C_WrapKey, C_UnwrapKey are already supported by OpenSC, thanks to Hannu Honkanen)

    Actually the code was copied from existing code in same file(s), adapted as I deemed required.